volkhu/demo-web-app-filters/README.md

 * `"MATCH_TYPES": { ... }` - key-value pairs specifying possible filter match type values, e.g. `"ALL": "All"`.

 ## Installation

+1. Ensure that Node.js including npm is installed.
+2. Go to the `filters-frontend` directory.
+3. Run the `npm install` command to setup the project.
+4. Open `src/public/runtimeConfig.json` and set `API_BASE_URL` to your back-end endpoint.
+5. Start the development version of the app by running `npm run serve`.
+6. Visit the displayed URL like `http://localhost:3000/` and verify the app.
+7. Build the production version by issuing `npm run build`.
+8. Go to the `dist` directory containing the built files.
+9. Make any changes to `runtimeConfig.json` there if necessary.
+10. Deploy the contents of the `dist` folder.

 # Back-end